kThisIsCvpv/rl-help/README.md

 ![alt text](https://www.kthisiscvpv.com/v6ibX1555026976yVWch.png "Run RuneLite")

 RuneLite should now launch.
-When you launch RuneLite for the first time using this method, **the client may fail to load** and get stuck on `Fetching Game Updates 98%...` or whatever.
+When you launch RuneLite for the first time using this method, **the client may fail to load** and get stuck on `Fetching Game Updates 99%`, black screen,  or whatever.
 If this happens, re-run your Maven module back in Step 4.
-You may need to re-select the drop-down menu.
+You may need to re-select the drop-down menu, as shown in the image below.
 Also, when you launch RuneLite for the first time, there may be a short wait time.
 This is normal.

 ![alt text](https://www.kthisiscvpv.com/oL5FQ1555027179LoLeW.png "Select Maven")

+#### 6. Success

+If you are able to get RuneLite launched and working, you have succeeded.

+Now, instead of navigating hundreds of folders every single launch time, use the quick launch configurations in the top as shown in the picture above.
+Playing `RuneLite` will launch the client.
+Playing `install` will launch maven.
+Quick and easy.